mathildefaanes/us_brain_tumor_segmentation/README.md

 ### Modify file_paths
-Some file_paths have to be changed in order to make it work:
+Some file paths must be changed to make it work:

 - inference_information.json
     - modify path for: